box-community/sample-document-skills/README.md

 The [Github Repository for Box Skills Kit Library](https://github.com/box/box-skills-kit-nodejs) is our official toolkit for writing custom Box Skills in Node.js.
 It minimizes the client side code to Box Files and Skills-Invocations APIs to a few lines and provides other utility functions to make developing your code very simple.
 It has the [Skills-kit Library and API Documentation](https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library)  and Boilerplate Skills that you can quickly deploy and expand on, when developing a new Skill.

+## What file formats are supported by Box Skills?

+The file formats supported by your skill depend on the files supported by Box and by the selected machine learning service.

+Box supports [the following document formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_TextBased) for direct previewing using Box Preview.
+The various machine learning providers often support a different set of file formats completely.

+You can expand the effective set of file formats supported by your machine learning provider by using [Box's BasicFormat](https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library#basic-format) functionality in the Skills Kit.
+This automatically converts some file formats to more commonly used formats for you to use in your skill.

 ## How do I deploy a Box Skill?

 In developing your custom Box Skill, you would need to deploy it somewhere.
 Have a look at our [Quick Start Deployment Instructions](https://github.com/box/box-skills-kit-nodejs/tree/master/boilerplate-skills) to learn how to deploy the boilerplate Skills to any of your preferred cloud server providers or on your own server environment.
 Additionally, each of the sample Skills in this repository may give extra or alternative deployment instructions, that you can use.

 ## License